derbenx/DBnanoAPI/README.md

  double click to edit the task popup on the task list.<br>
  Delete key deletes the selected image/task.<br>
  CTRL+r = reload, great for clearing the list.<br>
+ You can save and load your prompts to CSV files.
+ The test API key lists the AI models you can run on the key you provide. *3
 <br>
 <b>*1 prompt help **</b><br>
  If you have multiple images, say a hat and a person, you can say stuff like "put the hat on the person".<br>